arboleya/coffee-toaster/README.md

  * Circular-dependency validation
   * Helps you prevent some mistakes
  * Live syntax-check
-  * Precise live check for compile problems (syntax-only), with file path and line number informations.
+  * Precise live check for compile problems (syntax-only), with file path and line number informations

 # Installation